Detecting Underspecification with Local Ensembles: Related Work

 \subsection{Relation to Bayesian and Frequentist Second-Order Methods}

-It is instructive to compare our extrapolation score to two other approximate reliability quantification methods that are aimed at Bayesian and Frequentist notions of extrapolation, respectively.
-Like our extrapolation score, both of these methods make use of local information in the Hessian to make an inference about the variance of a prediction.
+It is instructive to compare our underspecification score to two other approximate reliability quantification methods that are aimed at Bayesian and Frequentist notions of underspecification, respectively.
+Like our underspecification score, both of these methods make use of local information in the Hessian to make an inference about the variance of a prediction.
 First, consider the Laplace approximation of the posterior predictive variance.
 This metric is derived by interpreting the loss function as being equivalent to a Bayesian log-posterior distribution over the model parameters $\theta$, and approximating it with a Gaussian.
 Specifically, \citep[see, e.g.,][]{mackay1992information}

 Second, consider scores such as RUE (Resampling Under Uncertainty) designed to approximate the variability of predictions by resampling the training data \citep{schulam2019auditing}.
 These methods approximate the change in trained parameter values induced by perturbing the training data via influence functions \citep{koh2017understanding,cook1982residuals}.
 Specifically, the gradient of the parameters with respect to the weight of a given training example $z_i$ is given by